Tax Credits for College Students: What’s Available?

-The information in this article is up to date for tax year 2023 (returns filed in 2024).
+The information in this article is up to date for tax year 2024 (returns filed in 2025).

-Pursuing higher education can be a rewarding, albeit expensive endeavor.
-Education credits may assist you in offsetting the cost of higher education by reducing your tax bill.
-In addition, if the credit reduces your tax liability to zero and its refundable, you may be eligible to receive a refund for the remaining credit amount.
-The two most common education credits are the American Opportunity Tax Credit and the Lifetime Learning Tax Credit.
+In addition, if the credit reduces your tax liability to zero and it’s refundable, you may be eligible to receive a refund for the remaining credit amount.

 What is the American Opportunity Tax Credit (AOTC)?

 The AOTC is a tax credit worth up to $2,500 per year for an eligible college student.
 It is refundable up to $1,000.
+To qualify for the AOTC, students must be enrolled at least half-time in an eligible degree or certificate program at a qualified institution.

-If you are a college student filing your own return, you may claim this credit a maximum of four times (i.e. once per year for four years).
+If you are a college student filing your own return, you may claim this credit a maximum of four times (i.e., once per year for four years).
 If you are a parent of a college student, you can take this tax credit four times per eligible dependent.

 What is the Lifetime Learning Credit?